 A classic ballerina body will ideally have very specific proportions -- long, slender arms and legs with a small head, long neck and a short torso.
 This body shape is considered optimal for creating lovely lines and expressive movements on stage.

-Your height is going to be the biggest factor in determining your ideal weight.
+Your height plays a significant role in determining your ideal weight.
 Most ballerinas are between about 5 foot 3 inches and 5 foot 8 inches tall.
 With this height range, weight is ideally anywhere between about 85 and 130 lbs., and depends heavily on muscle and bone mass.

 Ballerinas are expected to have a rather masculine but elegant shape with broad shoulders, small hips, small breasts and buttocks.
 The idea is to have the body create straight lines and smooth curves while dancing.
 Women have more fat tissue than men because of breasts and fatty tissue around the hips and buttocks, but since ballerinas are expected to have a less feminine shape, their weight may be slightly less than that for the average woman.